Bítouchov: Geography

 Bítouchov is located about 5 km north of Mladá Boleslav and 48 km northeast of Prague.
 It lies in the Jizera Table.

 History

 The first written mention of Bítouchov is from 1388.
-However, mention of "Bítúch's court" allegedly appeared as early as the 12th century.
+However, a mention of "Bítúch's court" allegedly appeared as early as the 12th century.
 The village was part of the Zvířetice estate.

+Demographics

+Transport

+The railway line Mladá Boleslav–Rumburk runs through the southern part of the municipality and along the northern municipal border, but there is no train station.

 Sights

-In the centre of Bítouchov is the Chapel of the Virgin Mary.
+The only cultural monument in Bítouchov is the Chapel of the Virgin Mary, located in the centre of the village.
+It was built in the Empire style in 1830.